 Circuit Diagram for uploading code to ESP8266:

 You need to wire up the circuit as per the above schematic, you will need 2 push buttons and don’t forget to remove the ATmega328P from the board.
-Double check the supply to ESP8266 as it operates on 3.3V and 5V will kill the board.
+Double check the voltage supply to ESP8266 as it operates on 3.3V and 5V will kill the board.

 Once the hardware is ready we need to install the ESP8266 board package, now let’s see how to do that.
-We will tell you the function the 2 buttons once the board package is installed to your IDE.

 How to install ESP8266 board package to Arduino IDE?